 Also, you get to skip most of the rules and regulations since they treat you as a local firm.
 But this method is expensive.
 And it is challenging to maintain a cohesive brand image as the new firm has its own culture.

 This is a method where a company transfers the rights to use or sell a product to another firm.
 However, in most cases, this is a temporary arrangement.
 Also, this is a preferred method if one firm has an in-demand product and the other organization has access to a large market.
 An example of this is comic character merchandise.

 But licensing is not necessarily straightforward.
 You will have to convince your partner firm of the potential of your product.
 And then, there are legal formalities and procedures to take care of.

 6) Turnkey Projects

 These are generally construction or engineering projects.
-The term turnkey refers to the client getting a completely functional facility built from scratch and just having to turn a key to start running it.
+The term turnkey refers to the client getting an utterly functional facility built from scratch and just having to turn a key to start running it.
 These are large, high-value, and prestigious projects.
 Also, these are usually government projects and could be funded in part by foreign monetary institutions.

 Digital International Marketing Strategies to Enter a New Market

-When we speak of marketing, can the digital media be far behind?
+When we speak of marketing, can digital media be far behind?
 No way!

-This section looks at effective digital international marketing methods that every campaign manager or business manager must look at.
+This section examines effective digital international marketing methods that every campaign manager or business manager must consider.